-We have a fair few different types of PIR sensor on our site, the following are commonly used in burglar alarms.
+We have a large range of PIR sensors on our site, the following are commonly used in burglar alarms.

 This is the standard passive infra red sensor that simply picks up infra red wavelength body heat.
 The sensor emits not energy or beams, hense the name passive infrared.